paritytech/release-registry/README.md

 Single source of truth regarding past and future releases of the Polkadot SDK.

-This repo contains a [JSON schema](./releases-v1.schema.json) as schema for the [releases.json](./releases-v1.json) file that tracks all SDK releases.
+This repo contains a [releases-v1.json](./releases-v1.json) file that tracks all SDK releases and a [JSON schema](./releases-v1.schema.json) to ensure that it is in canonical format.

 ## Calendar